digital-botanical-gardens-initiative/dendron-dbgi/vault/Bachelor-Works.2024.Greenhouse.Methodology.md

 These photos are then upload on iNaturalist for checking the identification of the plant.
 This provides a check by external experts and enables us to correct our identifications if necessary.
 It also benefits iNaturalist, as some plants not included in the database have been added.

 ## Extraction
-All plant extracts are freeze-dried and store in a container.
+All plant extracts are freeze-dried and store in falcon tube with non perforated cap and store in a labelled container.

 The first step is to weigh out 50 micrograms of each extract and place it in an eppendorf 2ml with rounded bottom.
 We accepted an 5% of the weight as an error (±2.5 micrograms).
 Then add thee metal beads (4mm) inside the tube which will be used to crush the extracts.
+The plant remains are returned to the falcon and stored in the container.

 The sample are then passed in the Retsch machine (shaker) for 2.5 minutes at 25Hz.
 In this process, the plants are ground to a fine powder.
 ![Eppendofr with grounded plants](image-6.png){max-width : 600px, display: block, margin: 0 auto}*Figure 2 : Eppendoft tubes with grounded plants*